justingamble/2018-advent-of-code/day1_chronal_calibration/README.md

 ## Execution

 Ensure your directory contains a file 'input.txt'.
-For the first exercise, execute:
+To solve the first exercise, execute:

 ```
 $ mix part_one
 ```

-For the second exercise, execute:
+To solve the second exercise, execute:

 ```
 $ mix part_two